-a) Develop and identify outreach activities to develop new audiences and promote wider use of resources based on user responses and market research.
+- identifying and targeting new audiences for the historic environment record - retaining and encouraging existing historic environment record users a.
+Develop, identify and evaluate the effectiveness of outreach activities to develop new audiences and promote wider use of resources based on user responses and market research.
 These might range from new media and data formats to exhibitions, leaflets, trails, open days, field programmes, etc.